trevoro/trevoro.net/_posts/2013-08-01-tell-me-im-pretty.markdown

 concerned](http://www.psysr.org/about/pubs_resources/groupthink%20overview.htm).
 Given a large enough group of people, you'll always have a dissenting voice.
 That voice should be listened to, and their opinion should be taken seriously.
-You dont want a group thats too large (design by committee - hurray) but you should be able to be challenged in your opinion and be able to defend your decision.
+You dont want a group that's too large (design by committee - hurray) but you should be able to be challenged in your opinion and be able to defend your decision.

 #### Hindsight Bias